Xavierkelly/BackFlip.js/README.md

 - [Jquery](https://jquery.com/)
 - [Google Font](https://www.google.com/fonts)

-### How to Change dynamically background color with JavaScript
+### How to Change/Update dynamically background color with JavaScript

 ###### Add your hex color to the array
 ```